Mid-Semester Test: 20%

-The course guide is very extensive and should form the basis of your notes.
-The textbook is also incredibly good and can be easily accessed through the University's short loan thus purchasing it isn't an absolute necessity.
+The Totora textbook could also be your bedtime read.
+It is one of those hefty encyclopedia-like books that can be quite pricey when bought new.
+However, it can be easily accessed through the University's short loan thus purchasing it isn't a necessity.
 If you must buy a textbook, however, buying any edition from the 12th - 14th should be fine as the course guide should have the correct page references for those editions as well.

 At the end of each lab there is a 10 question MCQ test, of which the difficulty varies between labs but is generally straightforward provided attention is paid during the lab itself.
-The labs also contribute to the midsemester and end-of-semester MCQ tests, with 6 questions per lab.
-The questions here require more thinking than those at the end of labs and often involve the application (not recall) of what was taught in labs.
+The labs also contribute to the mid-semester and end-of-semester MCQ tests, with 6 questions per lab.
+The questions here require more thinking/conceptualizing than those at the end of labs and often involve the application (not recall) of what was taught in labs.